acreloaded/acr/source/README.txt

 License
 =======

+AssaultCube Reloaded, formerly AssaultCube Special Edition, is based on AssaultCube and is released under the same licence.

 The AssaultCube source code is mainly based on the cube game/engine and uses the same license (z-lib like).
 See README_CUBEENGINE.txt In addition AssaultCube contains code from pCube (Cube pro mod) and Sauerbraten (Cube successor)